hrachovcovat/english/06_storytelling/index.md

 ![4 years old me in sand.](Img/invisible.jpg)

-I would say that I am that type of a kid that answer something like:
+I would say that I am that type of a kid that would answer something like:
 ![6 years old me as a cat.](Img/happy1.jpg)
 #### So what does graphic design mean to you?
 Will you finally tell us the design story instead of this?
 I would be lying if I would say something like...